-If an application is in the Fundable Range or in the Uncertainty Band or tagged for discussion in RMS as 'To Discuss by SAC', it is Carriage 1's responsibility to recommend a draft budget for each funding year of the application to the SAC:
+If an application is in the Discussion Range or tagged for discussion in RMS as 'To Discuss by SAC', it is Carriage 1's responsibility to recommend a draft budget for each funding year of the application to the SAC:

-- IE23 and IM23 require a 2-line budget, including salary and project funds. - IL23 requires a 3-line budget including salary, project funds and ambassadorial support costs.
+- IE24 and IM24 require a 2-line budget, including salary and project funds. - IL24 requires a 3-line budget including salary, project funds and ambassadorial support costs.

-The draft budget recommendation is entered directly into RMS (details are in the section below) prior to the SAC meeting for applications ranked 1 to the bottom of the uncertainty band.
+The draft budget recommendation is entered directly into RMS (details are in the section below) prior to the SAC meeting for applications ranked 1 to the bottom of the Discussion Range.